panva/node-oidc-provider/docs/README.md

 the norm.
 To let your downstream application know of the original protocol and ip you have to tell your app to trust `x-forwarded-proto` and `x-forwarded-for` headers commonly set by those proxies (as with any express/koa application).
-This is needed for the provider responses to be correct (e.g. to have the right https URL endpoints and keeping the right (secure) protocol).
+This is needed for the authorization server responses to be correct (e.g. to have the right https URL endpoints and keeping the right (secure) protocol).

 Depending on your setup you should do the following in your downstream